-You should be especially concerned about exposure to secondhand smoke in these 4 places:
+You should be especially concerned about exposure to secondhand smoke (SHS) in these places:

 The workplace is a major source of SHS exposure for many adults.

-Occupational Safety and Health Administration (OSHA), the federal agency responsible for health and safety in the workplace, is concerned about SHS as a possible carcinogen at work.
-The National Institute for Occupational Safety and Health (NIOSH) and OSHA recognize there are no known safe levels of SHS, and recommend that exposures be reduced to the lowest possible levels.
+The Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health (NIOSH), federal agencies responsible for health and safety in the workplace, recognize there are no known safe levels of SHS and recommend that exposures be reduced to the lowest possible levels.

-SHS in the workplace has been linked to an increased risk for heart disease and lung cancer among adult non-smokers.
-The Surgeon General has said that smoke-free workplace policies are the only way to do away with SHS exposure at work.
+The Surgeon General has said that smoke-free workplace policies are the only way to prevent SHS exposure at work.
 Separating smokers from non-smokers, cleaning the air, and ventilating the building cannot prevent exposure if people still smoke inside the building.
-An extra bonus other than protecting non-smokers is that workplace smoking restrictions may also encourage smokers to smoke less, or even quit.
+An extra bonus of workplace smoking restrictions, other than protecting non-smokers, is that they may also encourage smokers to smoke less, or even quit.

 In public places

-Everyone can be exposed to SHS in public places, such as restaurants, shopping centers, public transportation, schools, and daycare centers.
-The Surgeon General has suggested people choose restaurants and other businesses that are smoke-free, and let owners of businesses that are not smoke-free know that SHS is harmful to your family’s health.
+Everyone can be exposed to SHS in public places where smoking is allowed, such as some restaurants, shopping centers, public transportation, parks, and schools.
+The Surgeon General has suggested people choose smoke-free restaurants and businesses, and let owners of businesses that are not smoke-free know that SHS is harmful to your family’s health.

 In the car

-Americans spend a great deal of time in cars, and if someone smokes there, the poisons can build up quickly.
+Americans spend a great deal of time in cars, and if someone smokes there, the toxins can build up quickly – even when the windows are open or the air-conditioner is on.
 Again, this can be especially harmful to children.

-In response to this fact, the US Environmental Protection Agency has been working to encourage people to make their cars, as well as their homes, smoke-free.
+In response to this fact, many medical expert groups have been working to encourage people to make their cars, as well as their homes, smoke-free.
 Some states and cities even have laws that ban smoking in the car if carrying passengers under a certain age or weight.
 And many facilities such as city buildings, malls, schools, colleges, and hospitals ban smoking on their grounds, including their parking lots.

-There is no research in the medical literature as yet that shows cigarette odors cause cancer in people.
-Research does show that particles from secondhand tobacco smoke can settle into dust and onto surfaces and remain there long after the smoke is gone — some studies suggest the particles can last for months.
-Researchers call this thirdhand smoke or residual tobacco smoke.
-Studies have shown that the particles that settle out from tobacco smoke can form more cancer-causing compounds.
+There’s no research in the medical literature as of yet showing that lingering tobacco smoke odors or residuals from it cause cancer in people.
+Research does show that particles from secondhand tobacco smoke can settle in dust and on surfaces and remain there long after the smoke is gone.
+Some studies suggest the particles can last for months.
+Even though it’s no longer in the form of smoke, researchers often call this thirdhand smoke (THS) or residual tobacco smoke.

 What can be done about secondhand smoke?